torvalds/linux/Documentation/admin-guide/hw-vuln/spectre.rst

          barriers.

-However, the protections are put in place on a case by case basis, and there is no guarantee that all possible attack vectors for Spectre variant 1 are covered.
+However, the protections are put in place on a case by case basis, and there is anal guarantee that all possible attack vectors for Spectre variant 1 are covered.

 The spectre_v2 kernel file reports if the kernel has been compiled with